python-project-tinkerhub/project-python/README.md

 # Twitter Assist

 A django application which helps you to save twitter threads.You can save some valuable twitter tweets by mentioning a bot name inside the tweet using your twitter account.
-With the help of twiteer API these mentioned tweets can be downloaded from the django website.To try out visit (http://18.220.159.14)
+With the help of twiteer API these mentioned tweets can be downloaded from the Dashboard.To try out visit (http://18.220.159.14)

 ## Team Id